RicciFlowing/NaiveBayes/_posts/2015-11-16-spamfilter.markdown

 end
 ```

 The actual spam filter is pretty simple.
-(It is actually a singletion ruby class with one public method):
+(It is actually a singleton ruby class with one public method):

 ``` ruby
 class SpamFilter